cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Switch to Sqlite/Spatialite
-   - Move DB - JSON Import - still need: LinkStream import, GUI, testing
+   - Move DB - JSON Import - still need: GUI, testing
    - Startup support and settings file switching
  - Sorting needs better visual indicators
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?